 Developing practice that has an impact on the mental health and wellbeing of adults and young people remains the focus of her teaching, research, knowledge exchange and scholarship activity.
 Jacquie has worked in a variety of roles at the University including Associate Dean Education (2015-2020), Mental Health Strategy Lead (2020-2023) and Head of School (Nursing and Midwifery) (from 2023).

 The Health Improvement Profile for people with severe mental illness: Feasibility of a secondary analysis to make international comparisons

 Bos, D., Gray, R., Meepring, S., White, J., Foland, K., & Bressington, D. (in press).
 The Health Improvement Profile for people with severe mental illness: Feasibility of a secondary analysis to make international comparisons.
 Journal of psychiatric and mental health nursing, https://doi.org/10.1111/jpm.12748

 Public health interventions in child and adolescent mental health and wellbeing

 1 April 2017

-Jacquie currently supervises four PhD students and welcomes applications in areas related to medication management, shared decision making, nurse-led interventions, mental health and population level interventions to address multi morbidity in primary or secondary care settings, or those that aim to strengthen emotional resilence and mental wellbeing in children and young people.
+Jacquie currently supervises four PhD students and welcomes applications in areas related to medication management, shared decision making, nurse-led interventions, mental health and population level interventions to address multi morbidity in primary or secondary care settings, or those that aim to strengthen emotional resilience and mental wellbeing in children and young people.